Can - Abilities

 Learn how to use the modal can to talk about abilities.

-Point 1: We use can to show abilities.
+Point 1: We use can to talk about abilities – things someone is able to do.

 1. I can play tennis.